Imogen Grant: Olympic gold medal

 At the 2024 Summer Olympics Grant and Emily Craig won the gold medal in the women's lightweight double sculls, the final time that the event was held at the Olympic Games.

 MBE

 She was awarded an MBE in the 2025 New Year Honours for services to rowing.

 Other career

 Grant has a degree in Physiology, Development and Neuroscience and Medicine, and master's degree in Obstetrics and Gynaecology from the University of Cambridge.
 She started a career as a medical doctor in August 2024.

+Personal life

+Grant became a vegan in 2022.